deathstar/QServ2020/readme.md

 # ![](https://cdn0.iconfinder.com/data/icons/HDRV/32/Grey_Server_B.png) QServ2020 [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/deathstar/qserv2020/wiki/) ![](https://img.shields.io/badge/build-passing-success) ![](https://img.shields.io/badge/dependencies-zlib%2C%20build--essential%2C%20cmake-success)

 [QServ](https://techmasterdesign.com/qserv/) is a standalone Cube 2: Sauerbraten server that is written entirely in C and C++.
-The entire command system is split away from the existing server, allowing for ease of upgradability and to allow anyone to easily create their own server commands.
-The server features complimentary functions for C++ and C that allow users to easily create their own commands, functions, and modifications.
+The entire command system is split away from the existing server, allowing for ease of upgradability and better organization.
+The server also features complimentary functions for C++ and C that allow users to more easily create their own commands, functions, and modifications.

 FEATURES
 -------------